RobTrew/tree-tools/FoldingText 2 plugins and scripts/change document expansion level.ftplugin/README.md

 #### Installation in FoldingText Dev 2, or TaskPaper Dev 3

 - From the application's main menu, choose `File > Open Application Folder`
-- Copy the `.ftplugin` folder and its contents into the `Plug-Ins` sub-folder of the application folder
+- Copy the _Change document expansion level_ `.ftplugin` folder and its contents into the `Plug-Ins` sub-folder of the application folder
 	- Copy the folder and contents from [here](https://github.com/RobTrew/tree-tools/tree/master/FoldingText%202%20plugins%20and%20scripts)
 	- or extract from the _FoldingText 2 plugins and scripts subfolder_ in [this zip](https://github.com/RobTrew/tree-tools/archive/master.zip)
 - Close and restart the application